Creation in Isolation Project

 Phoenix have been working on a new show via weekly Zoom meetings – creating new scenes, monologues, songs which will be edited together in a short film, ahead of a live performance post-Lockdown.

 Online theatre sessions have involved Phoenix members in games, exercises, and providing a much needed opportunity for the young people to keep in touch with their friends, and be creative.
 The group have been working on a new show since late last year; which is, ironically, set in the aftermath of a global catastrophe.
 They will have plenty of experience to draw upon when devising begins again.
 The group have also created their own online support network, where they can keep in touch during the week, sharing thoughts, photos and experiences.
+Read more here.

 Following the success of Drowning in Debt, which unfortunately had to be cut short due to the Lockdown, the group are continuing to meet weekly online, with theatre workshops devised and facilitated by acta associates Jody and Tracey.
 The group are planning to bring back Drowning in Debt later this year, and also are working on ideas for a new show for family audiences.
+See photos from some of their recent shows here: Fairytale TV Takeover and Drowning in Debt.

 Youth Theatre double-bill